Passionate guidance for each and every client throughout the state of Nevada.

 Frequently Asked Questions

-How is alimony decided in Nevada?
+How Is Alimony Decided in Nevada?

-In Nevada, alimony is decided case by case based on several factors rather than a single rigid formula.
+In Nevada, alimony is decided case by case based on several statutory factors rather than a single formula.
 Courts generally look at the length of the marriage, each spouse’s income and earning capacity, age and health, and the standard of living during the marriage.
 Judges may also consider contributions to the marriage, including time spent out of the workforce to care for children or support a spouse’s career, and how property will be divided.
 Because we work only in family law, we help clients understand which factors are most likely to matter in their situation and how to gather information that presents those facts clearly.

-Talk With Our Team About Your Spousal Support Options
+Talk with Our Team About Your Spousal Support Options

 When you reach out to Berkich Lucey Law Group, we take the time to listen, answer your questions, and outline a path forward that fits your circumstances.
 Our firm is dedicated to family law, and our alimony attorneys work to resolve support issues with clarity, compassion, and professionalism.
-The next step is simple.

 Our Testimonials